workflowhub-eu/galaxy2cwl/README.md

 ## Examples
+A simple workflow to use as example can be found in https://usegalaxy.eu/u/igegu/w/simple-workflow This workflow is available in different formats in the examples/ directory:
-A simple workflow in Galaxy format can be found in examples/simple_workflow_galaxy.ga To convert this to a CWL-interface
+The Galaxy .ga format is in examples/simple_workflow_galaxy.ga The format2 version yaml wrapped in json can be found in examples/simple_workflow_format2_yaml_wrapped.json The format2 pure yaml in examples/simple_workflow_format2.yaml To convert this to a CWL-interface
 The resulting CWL-interface can be found in examples/simple_workflow_cwl-interface.cwl